x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/what-to-know-about-a-staged-migration.md

 ## Impact of migration to users
 <a name="BKMK_Impact"> </a>

-- **Administrators can access email** To migrate email, you need access to the user mailboxes in your source email system.
+- **Administrators can access email**: To migrate email, you need access to the user mailboxes in your source email system.

-- **Users must create new Outlook profiles** After the mailboxes are migrated and the on-premises accounts are converted to mail-enabled accounts, the users must create a new Office 365 profile in Outlook, and then Outlook automatically connects to Office 365.
+- **Users must create new Outlook profiles**: After the mailboxes are migrated and the on-premises accounts are converted to mail-enabled accounts, the users must create a new Office 365 profile in Outlook, and then Outlook automatically connects to Office 365.

 ## How does staged migration work?
 <a name="BKMK_Happen"> </a>